zoonooz/zoonooz.github.io/_posts/blog/2014-08-04-playing-with-estimote.md

 Estimote Beacon broadcasts signal using [Bluetooth LE](http://en.wikipedia.org/wiki/Bluetooth_low_energy) and [iBeacon](https://developer.apple.com/ibeacon/) standard which is implement Bluetooth's Proximity sension specification.
 You can think of it as a someone that keep shouting **"Hey, I am here.
 My name is ..."** every second.

-Estimote Beacon broadcasts signal with the following data:
+Estimote Beacon broadcasts signal with the following significant data:

 ```
 Proximity UUID: B9407F30-F5F8-466E-AFF9-25556B57FE6D